Grab a 3-step formula for how to decorate a kitchen for Christmas while enjoy my traditional Christmas kitchen tour!

 The Mini Christmas Village

-When you group a bunch of smaller items like this together it definitely makes a bigger impact!
+When you group a bunch of smaller festive touches like this together it definitely makes a bigger impact!

 Those ceramic trees are one of my favorite finds this year!
 I found them in a small boutique shop, but hunted them down online so I could share them with you here.
 I’m very tempted to get some more!
-(Get the large trees here and the small trees here.)
+(Get the a different version of the trees here.)

 Christmas Moment at the Sink & Window

 The soap and hand cream set in the marble tray is one of the best luxury gifts I ever gave myself.
 I LOVE it!
-The soap is unfortunately sold out everywhere, but here are some other options that would be just as cute.
+The soap is thankfully back in stock, but in case it goes back out of stock, here are some other options that would be just as cute.

 And did you catch that glimpse of my new roman shade?!
 It is what makes my heart go pitter patter.
 I’ll share more in the kitchen reveal, but the first day I put it up, I just stared at it for hours.
 It’s my fave!